zendesk/go-generics/README.md

     }))
 }

-// Wait for callbacks before existing time.Sleep(time.Second * 5)
+// Wait for callbacks before existing (example, use WaitGroup or channel to signify completion) time.Sleep(time.Second * 5)